neerajgulia92/rak-demo/README.md

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+# NOTE
+Note that enabling quality gates based on SAST scan results and marking the build as failed if there are high or critical bugs would typically require integration with a specific SAST tool's API or CLI, which may not be directly supported by GitHub Actions.
+You may need to implement this logic in a separate script or tool that can be called from your GitHub Actions workflow.